 - Composite Veneer – this type can be created by your dentist on the same day and directly applied to your teeth.
 You will only need a single appointment to complete the procedure.
 A composite veneer may take about four years duration.

-- Porcelain Veneer – this type of veneers are manufactured in a laboratory.
-Opting for porcelain veneer will require you to have two appointments.
-First, is to prepare your teeth (enamel removal) and mold a model of your teeth to be created in the lab.
-Second is to finally cement your veneer onto your tooth.
+- Porcelain Veneer – this type of veneer is manufactured in a laboratory.
+Opting for a porcelain veneer will require you to have two appointments.
+The first one is to prepare your teeth (enamel removal) and mold a model of your teeth to be created in the lab.
+The second one is to finally cement your veneer onto your tooth.

 The most commonly used type of Veneer is the Porcelain Veneer.
 In terms of anesthetics, local anesthesia is not usually required while undergoing the whole procedure.
 However, depending on how you handle pain and discomfort, you may request to receive local anesthesia or sedation.